dricottone/blog/content/posts/rip_email_server.md

 For decades even.
 Time's up.*
 Sure, and I'm fine with that.
-I'll eat the cost of my own stubborness.
+I'll eat the cost of my own stubbornness.
 But losing the PTR record means I have to shut down my mail server.

 *Surely AWS supports IPv6 PTR records* you may protest.